pingcap/tidb-operator/en/backup-to-s3.md

         storageSize: 10Gi
     ```

-+ Create the `BackupSchedule` CR to enable the scheduled full backup to Amazon S3:
++ Create the `BackupSchedule` CR to enable the scheduled full backup to Ceph:

     {{< copyable "shell-regular" >}}